 - Consider other financing options if your credit limit doesn’t cover the cost of the device you wanted to finance with the Apple Card.
-You can use a prequalification tool like CardMatch to see if you have good approval odds for a card with a 0% intro APR on new purchases, finance a new device through a wireless carrier or opt for a low-interest financing tool like the Upgrade Card.
+You can use a prequalification tool like CardMatch to see if you have good approval odds for a card with a 0% intro APR on new purchases, finance a new device through a wireless carrier or opt for a low-interest financing tool like the Upgrade Visa® Card with Cash Rewards.
 You may also be able to use Apple’s Trade-in program to reduce the cost of your new purchase.

 Pros and cons of a higher credit limit

 Requesting a higher credit limit is generally a smart idea, as a higher limit will give you more room to breathe and additional purchasing power.
 But depending on your personal financial situation, it may not be the best way forward.
 Consider these pros and cons if you’re still trying to decide.

 - A higher limit could help you lower your credit utilization and boost your credit score.

 - You’ll have more flexibility to make large purchases.
 You can even avoid interest for a few weeks if you take advantage of your Apple Card’s grace period.

 - You may be able to cover the cost of a new Apple device and take advantage of the Apple Card’s no-interest financing for 24 months, which is a much longer promotional period than you’ll find on 0% intro APR credit cards.

 - You can earn spend more with the card and earn more Daily Cash back in the process.

 - If Goldman Sachs performs a hard pull of your credit report, your credit score will take a temporary hit, which could affect your ability to qualify for the best interest rates on loans and mortgages.